 After dropping their first game, an 8-5 decision to Polytech, the Ravens won three straight heading into Monday’s game against Delmar.
 The loss puts them at 3-2 during the early part of this season.

-Page 2 of 2 - With Henlopen North opponents Caesar Rodney and Dover upcoming on their schedule the Ravens have a chance to bounce right back.
+With Henlopen North opponents Caesar Rodney and Dover upcoming on their schedule the Ravens have a chance to bounce right back.